jundalisay/mahablist/content/en/history/jagor/ph/chapter-28d.md

 Even at this early stage, California seems destined to be a central point of the world's commerce as the proposed junction of the great oceans<!-- , to play a most important part in the future -->.
 The<!--  navigation of the --> west coast of America extends American influence to the Pacific.
 This will inevitably be felt by the Spanish colonies*, including the <!-- make  of the American element over the South Sea, the captivating, magic power which the great republic exercises over the Spanish colonies* will not fail to make itself felt also in --> the Philippines.

-> *In 1861, I was on the West Coast of Mexico where a dozen backwoods families were determined to settle in Sonora which is an oasis in the desert.
+{{< f f="*In 1861, I was on the West Coast of Mexico where a dozen backwoods families were determined to settle in Sonora which is an oasis in the desert.
 It was a plan which was then frustrated by the invasion of the European powers.
 Many native farmers awaited these immigrants.
-The value of land in consequence of the announcement of the project rose very considerably.
+The value of land in consequence of the announcement of the project rose very considerably." >}}

 The Americans: